 When planning your visit and looking for best places to run in San Diego, consider our running tour in Balboa Park.

 Balboa Park "Bridges and Gardens" Running Tour

-We run a 3.2-mile course at an easy pace, weaving through El Prado, the many gardens, museums, along the Zoo, and certain points of interest mentioned below.
+We run a 3.1-mile course (5K) at an easy pace, weaving through El Prado, gardens, museums, by the San Diego Zoo, and certain points of interest mentioned below.

-We stop a few times during the run to discover hidden gems, take photos, and learn about Balboa Park's history and culture.
+We stop during the run to discover hidden gems, take photos, and learn about Balboa Park's history and culture.

-IMPORTANT: This tour is not for walkers.
+IMPORTANT: This Balboa Park tour is not for walkers.
 Please do not bring dogs, or strollers.
 There is no bag check.
 Please store your belongings in your car, or bring a light-weight running backpack.

 One of the top things to do in San Diego is to visit Balboa Park - the largest urban cultural park in the United States.

-Balboa Park is always bustling with tourists and locals alike.
+Balboa Park is often bustling with tourists and locals.
 With 16 museums, 17 gardens, and dozens of other indoor and outdoor attractions, there are many cool things to see and do, as well as a few hidden gems that only locals and experienced tour guides would know.

 Here are a few hidden gems that we cover during the tour.

 1. At 1200 acres, Balboa Park is home to three major canyon systems: the Cabrillo Canyon on the west, the Palm Canyon in the middle, and the Florida Canyon on the eastern side.
 All three canyons cut deep gashes through the park, and if it wasn't for the Cabrillo Bridge, we would have to climb up a steep hill to see all the museums.
 The Palm Canyon is a tropical oasis home to over 450 palms (58 different species).